KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 ### 3.12 minimum notice disclosure

-Smallest set of disclosures that SHALL be present, resolvable, and inspectable before identification or processing begins, comprising the Controller Identification Record, the notice version in effect, the asserted lawful basis, the scope of disclosure, and the privacy access point.
+Smallest set of disclosures that are present, resolvable, and inspectable before identification or processing begins, comprising the Controller Identification Record, the notice version in effect, the asserted lawful basis, the scope of disclosure, and the privacy access point.

+Note 1 to entry: The requirement that this set be resolvable and inspectable before identification or processing begins is normative and is stated in 5.1 C2, not in this definition.

 ### 3.13 anonymity by default